 The edits are marked using edit tracking with a special username identifier.
 For H.264v14, the edit identifier is “V14+”, and for H.265v8, the edit identifier is “V8+”.

-It is reported that, beyond text that would resolve the issues pointed out in W0080 and W0083, some other editorial improvements are included that were found during preparation of the texts in response to the ITU Call for Comments (had already been submitted by the time this was presented in JVET).
+It was reported that, beyond text that would resolve the issues pointed out in JVET-W0080 and JVET-W0083, some other editorial improvements are included that were found during preparation of the texts in response to the ITU Last Call for comments (which had already been submitted by the time this was presented in JVET).

-Decision (BF/ED): No concerns were expressed by the time of presentation.
-It was agreed that, unless concerns would still be raised before the end of the meeting, the suggested modifications are agreed by JVET.
+Decision (BF/ED): No concerns were expressed at the time of presentation.
+It was agreed that, unless concerns would be raised before the end of the meeting, the suggested modifications are agreed by JVET.
+No such concerns were later raised.Test conditions (1)

-Test conditions (1)